 Lunar New Year isn’t just a Chinese celebration, however.
 Other countries and cultures celebrate it too.
 Traditionally Lunar New Year is celebrated for a full week in China.
 In some other countries that use the lunar calendar, like Korea, the celebrations last for three or so days.
-Other Asian countries celebrate Lunar New Year including the Philippines, Singapore, Vietnam and others.
+Other Asian countries celebrate Lunar New Year including the Philippines, Singapore and Vietnam.

-In 2024, Lunar New Year is on February 10th which marks the start of the year of the Dragon.
+In 2025 Lunar New Year is on January 29th which marks the start of the Year of the Snake.

 Information in this article includes the following topics: